abidshahriar/PCB_Portfolio/README.md

-# PCB Design and Fabrication Portfolio
+# PCB Design and Fabrication Portfolio (Updating)
 This portfolio showcases my previous work in PCB design and fabrication.
-It includes pictures of various PCBs that I have designed and fabricated using EasyEDA PCB tool.
+It includes pictures of various PCBs that I have designed and fabricated using PCB Designing tool.

 ## Projects
 This portfolio includes pictures of the following PCBs that I have designed and fabricated: